Back to Part 1

-Loan issuance picked up as well, pulled up by high yield bonds
+Loan issuance recovered last, pulled up by the rally in high yield bonds

 (Read more: Why MLPs provide excellent risk-reward for investors)